GerritCodeReview/homepage/_posts/2019-10-29-esc-minutes.md

 ### Next meeting

+Per the biweekly schedule the next meeting should be held on November 12, but we will skip it due to conflict with the Gerrit Hackathon.

-The next meeting will be held on November 12, 12:30 CEST.
+The next meeting will be held on November 26, 12:30 CEST.

 ## Minutes